"There's music in every child. The teacher's job is to find it and nurture it."

 1.)
 Parents must read “Nurtured by Love” by Shin’ichi Suzuki

 2.)
-Students and parents must listen to the accompanying soundtrack at least weekly if not daily
+Students and parents are encouraged to listen to the accompanying soundtrack at least weekly if not daily

 3.)
 The minimum Suzuki lesson time block is 45 minutes.
 30 Minutes are dedicated to the student and 15 for the parent/guardian.
 Parents/guardians will learn the Suzuki piano repertoire along with students to better serve as "home teachers."